 As you can see, ponding water is not something that should be taken lightly.
 The good news is, there are several proven and cost effective methods to eliminate it.
 In fact, it can be a good opportunity to open new doors for service sales and build trust with a client so when it comes time for the big re-roof job you’ll be the one they call on first.
 (See: Ponding Water: Problem or Opportunity?)

-Feel free to give us a shout at 1-877-356-9301 or email us at email@example.com with any pics, questions or project specifications and we’d be happy to provide a free consult.
+Feel free to contact us with any pics, questions or project specifications and we’d be happy to provide a free consult.
 With over 30 years experience in commercial roofing we’ve pretty much seen it all.

 From my office on top of a bone-dry roof,